How to expand PS5 storage

 The main advantage of going with Type-C in this instance is that the cable isn't as fiddly and it's more future-proof.

 Again, Sony has made a design decision that puts an asterisk on choosing Type-C. The only Type-C port on the PS5 is dead centre in the middle of the front.
 Argh!
-It means if you select this option, you can't discretely hide your portable hard drive at the back of the machine where no one can see it.
+It means that if you select this option, you can't discretely hide your portable hard drive at the back of the machine where no one can see it.

 More guides on Finder